patrickml/event-horizon/docs/meteor/counter.md

 What we just did was import `EventHorizon` from our dependencies, create the default structure for our store, and of course create the store itself.

-The purpose of the `defaultStore` being exportable is that you may want to reset the store as you will see later in this tutorial.
+The purpose of the `defaultStore` being exportable is that you may want to reset the store.
+You will see an example of this later in this tutorial.

 ###Create some Actions